 Minnie Van service resumed in Summer 2022 after the 2020 park closure, and Disney has not confirmed whether or not the airport transportation service will return.
 We’ll update this space when they do.

 In the meantime, check out our Minnie Van page to learn more about the service.

 Yes, good old-fashioned taxis remain a ground transportation option for those traveling between MCO and Walt Disney World.
 Orlando International Airport offers taxi stands on both the A and B sides of the terminal, with five companies listed on the official MCO site.

 The cost of a taxi is determined by a taxi meter (per the City of Orlando’s vehicle-for-hire ordinance), and typically a one-way ride costs between $25 and $50 depending on where you need to go on Property.

 Learn more about taxi services at MCO here.

-Finally, in the future, passengers arriving at MCO who wish to travel to Walt Disney World may have the option of purchasing a ticket on a brand new Brightline Train that is expected to include a stop at Disney Springs on its route across the Sunshine State.
+Finally, in the future, passengers arriving at MCO who wish to travel to Walt Disney World may have the option of purchasing a ticket on a brand new Brightline Train that is developing a route across the Sunshine State.

 Brightline has begun work on this extensive project, but from reports it appears there are still lots of details to iron out.
+The complications of extending the track through the densely populated Orlando area have led to some challenges and adjusting their plans and approach.
 Learn more about this project here.

 Orlando International Airport provides an overview of Ground Transportation options here.